-If you’re a video game-loving dad who has sworn allegiance to Microsoft’s console, you’ll need some games to play with the kids until they’re old enough to blast away in Halo.
+If you’re a video game-loving dad who has sworn allegiance to Microsoft’s console, you’ll need some age-appropriate games to play with the kids until they’re old enough to blast away in Halo.
 But it can be difficult, with so many of the biggest and best games full of kid-unfriendly content.
 Whether it’s sex, violence, or both, lots of the best Xbox One games are less than great for kids.
 And among family-friendly games, there is a lot of garbage that just isn’t worth your hard-earned money.

-We looked at the latest releases for Xbox and found games that meet crucial criteria.
-First of all, they’re appropriate for kids.
 All of our picks are rated for everyone or everyone over 10.
-They have plentiful positive reviews from real players, and, most importantly, they’re a blast to play.
-Our picks give parents and their kids searching for an activity to do together plenty of options.
+They have plentiful positive reviews from real players, and most importantly, they’re a blast to play.
+Our picks give parents and their kids plenty of options for family-friendly bonding activities.
 So whether it’s an underwater survival favorite or a reboot of a classic racing game, there’s something for you and your kid to enjoy on this list.

 This racing game features 15 players from the world of Sonic and tons of items that players can use to get an edge.